Stifel, Nicolaus & Company, Incorporated

-Stifel, Nicolaus & Company, Incorporated calls St. Louis, Missouri home, but it has a total of 390 offices across 45 states.
-The firm employs more than 3,600 financial advisors throughout these branches and has around $71.5 billion in assets under management (AUM).
-This qualifies it as one of the largest firms in America, in terms of both the size of its advisory team and AUM.
+Stifel, Nicolaus & Company, Incorporated calls St. Louis, Missouri home, but it also has offices in New York, Baltimore, Chicago, San Francisco and London.
+The firm is one of the largest in America, in both the size of its advisory team and AUM.

 The fee-based firm has continued to grow due its purchases of existing firms, including Barclays Wealth and Investment Management.
-Stifel currently manages 122,000 client accounts, the vast majority of which are held by individuals and high-net-worth individuals.
-The firm’s advisors each work with an average of 34 clients.
+Stifel currently manages client accounts for a vast majority of non-high-net-worth and high-net-worth individuals.

 Stifel, Nicolaus & Company Background